 He quotes Klaus Dose: “More than 30 years of experimentation on the origin of life in the fields of chemical and molecular evolution have led to a better perception of the immensity of the problem of the origin of life on Earth rather than to its solution.
 At present all discussions on principal theories and experiments in the field either end in stalemate or in a confession of ignorance.”

-“Many students learn from their textbooks how to view the world through an evolutionary lens.
+Behe examines biology textbooks and how they deal with evolution and concludes: “Many students learn from their textbooks how to view the world through an evolutionary lens.
 However, they do not learn how Darwinian evolution might have produced any of the remarkably intricate biochemical systems that those texts describe.”

 Behe gives six reasons why he believes that intelligent design is science: (1) The case for ID is based on empirical evidence.
 (2) Advocates of ID use established scientific methods.
 (3) ID is a testable theory.
 (4) The case for ID exemplifies historical scientific reasoning.
 (5) ID addresses a specific question in evolutionary biology (e.g., origin of life theories).
 (6) ID is supported by peer-reviewed scientific literature.

+Behe is not a biblical creationist.
+He believes that the earth is billions of years old and accepts some form of evolutionary common descent.
 “For the record, I have no reason to doubt that the universe is the billions of years old that physicists say it is.
 Further, I find the idea of common descent (that all organisms share a common ancestor) fairly convincing, and have no particular reason to doubt it.
 I greatly respect the work of my colleagues who study the development and behavior of organisms within an evolutionary framework, and I think that evolutionary biologists have contributed enormously to our understanding of the world” (Darwin’s Black Box, chapter 1, “Lilliputian Biology”).

 In spite of this deep sympathy and personal identity with evolutionary thinking, Behe has been treated like a moron and an apostate by the evolutionary establishment because he has had the audacity to suggest that Darwinism can’t explain life itself.